OsmanAli93/react-tmdb-movie-app/README.md

 # Getting Started

 1. Clone this repo.
+2. Create your own free API key by sign up  - <a href="https://www.themoviedb.org/signup">here</a>
+3. Create .env file in your root clone repo and put REACT_APP_API_KEY='yourApiKey'.
-2. Run npm install to install all the depedencies
+4. Run npm install to install all the depedencies
-3. Run npm start to initialize the project
+5. Run npm start to initialize the project
-4. Done!
+6. Done!